pktgen/Pktgen-DPDK/docs/source/getting_started.rst

 Set up the environmental variables required by DPDK::

    export RTE_SDK=<DPDKInstallDir>
+   export RTE_TARGET=x86_64-native-linux-gcc
+   or
    export RTE_TARGET=x86_64-native-linuxapp-gcc

    # or use clang if you have it installed:
+   export RTE_TARGET=x86_64-native-linux-clang
+   or
    export RTE_TARGET=x86_64-native-linuxapp-clang

 Create the DPDK build tree::

    $ cd $RTE_SDK
+   $ make install T=x86_64-native-linux-gcc
+   or
    $ make install T=x86_64-native-linuxapp-gcc

-This above command will create the `x86_64-pktgen-linuxapp-gcc` directory in the top level of the ``$RTE_SDK`` directory.
+This above command will create the `x86_64-pktgen-linux-gcc` directory in the top level of the ``$RTE_SDK`` directory.
 It will also build the basic DPDK libraries, kernel modules and build tree.